 Present form: Present Simple Tense

-Or start with our practice exercises.
+Read the explanation below or start with our practice exercises.

 The simplest way to use verbs is to use them in the present form.